geoffryan/afterglowpy/README.md

 `specType` can be 0 (global cooling time, no inverse compton) or 1 (global cooling time, inverse compton).

-For jet-like afterglows (`jetTypes` -2, -1, 0, 1, 2, and 4) `pars` has 13 positional arguments:
+For jet-like afterglows (`jetTypes` -2, -1, 0, 1, 2, and 4) `pars` has 14 positional arguments:
 - `0 thetaV` viewing angle in radians
 - `1 E0` on-axis isotropic equivalent energy in erg
 - `2 thetaC` half-width of the jet core in radians (jetType specific)
 - `3 thetaW` "wing" truncation angle of the jet, in radians
+- `4 b` power for power-law structure, \theta^{-b}
-- `4 L0` Fiducial luminosity for energy injection, in erg/s, typically 0.
+- `5 L0` Fiducial luminosity for energy injection, in erg/s, typically 0.
-- `5 q` Temporal power-law index for energy injection, typically 0.
+- `6 q` Temporal power-law index for energy injection, typically 0.
-- `6 ts` Fiducial time-scale for energy injection, in seconds, typically 0.
+- `7 ts` Fiducial time-scale for energy injection, in seconds, typically 0.
-- `7 n0` Number density of ISM, in cm^{-3}
+- `8 n0` Number density of ISM, in cm^{-3}
-- `8 p` Electron distribution power-law index
+- `9 p` Electron distribution power-law index
-- `9 epsilon_e` Thermal energy fraction in electrons
+- `10 epsilon_e` Thermal energy fraction in electrons
-- `10 epsilon_B` Thermal energy fraction in magnetic field
+- `11 epsilon_B` Thermal energy fraction in magnetic field
-- `11 xi_N` Fraction of electrons that get accelerated
+- `12 xi_N` Fraction of electrons that get accelerated
-- `12 d_L` Luminosity distance in cm
+- `13 d_L` Luminosity distance in cm

 For cocoon-like afterglows (`jetType` 3) `pars` has 14 positional arguments:
 - `0 umax` Initial maximum outflow 4-velocity